RonyAbecidan/HolisticSteganalysisWithSetCovering/README.md

 - The folder ```1-Developing``` contains some code enabling to develop RAW Images like we did.

 - The folder ```2-Clustering``` contains some code enabling to extract relevant pipelines from the grid using the greedy set-covering algorithm we used.
-There is also a playground notebook to help you reproduce some results we obtained in the paper.
+There is also a playground notebook to help you reproduce some results we obtained in the paper. **Don't hesitate to use our PE/Regret Matrix to derive your own conclusions**.

 - To be able to reproduce our experiments and do your own ones, please follow our [Installation Instructions](INSTALL.md)